shadowwkl/An-Analysis-of-Human-centered-Geolocation/README.md

 >
 `net = vl_simplenn_tidy(net)`
 ### Model link
-You can download the models at my homepage.
+You can download the models at the project page.

 ## Citation
 K. Wang, Y. Huang, J. Oramas, L. Van Gool, and T. Tuytelaars.
 An Analysis of Human centered Geolocation WACV’18 (arXiv:1707.02905, 2018).